Evenwyne/programming-univbasics-4-introduction/README.md

   * etc.

 But sometimes we want to refer to a _collection_ of values by a common name.
+This is very natural in human conversation: we know "The Beatles" refer to four guys from Liverpool who sang "I Wanna Hold Your Hand."

+Image

-This is very natural in conversation: we know "The Beatles" refer to four guys from Liverpool who sang "I Wanna Hold Your Hand."
-"Grocery List" is something that contains multiple small elements that we identify by "the third item on my grocery list, or the last item on my grocery list."
-Ordered lists in Ruby are called "Arrays."
+And we know that a "grocery List" is something that contains multiple small elements that we identify by "the third item on my grocery list, or the last item on my grocery list."

+Image

+This idea of an "ordered list" is our first _composite_ data type: a data type that's made up of other data.
+Ruby calls these types of data "Arrays."

-Another collection type we know about from daily life are dictionaries: we use one thing to "look up" a value.
-We "look up" the word "computer" in a real dictionary and we are "pointed to" a long `String` that tells us what the word means.
-Lookup tables, or dictionaries, in Ruby, are called "Hashes."
+Another collection type we know about from daily life are **dictionaries**.
+Like `Array`s, these are also _composite_ data types.
+They hold other data.
+With a dictionary we use one piece of data to "look up" a value.
+For example, we "look up" the word "computer" in a real dictionary and we are "pointed to" a long `String` that tells us what the word means.

+Image

+Dictionaries, or lookup tables, are called `Hashes` in Ruby.

-Learning to store and to work with the data held in data structures will be the focus of this module.
-In the remainder of our lesson, we'll give you a broad, conceptual introduction to collection data types and we'll dig into the details in the following lessons.
+Learning to store and to work with the data held in _composite_ data structures will be the focus of this module.
+In the remainder of this lesson, we'll give you a broad conceptual introduction to collection data types and we'll dig into the details in the following lessons.
+Again, don't get hung up on the exact syntax in this lesson, we will cover it again later.
+The goal here is to get an intuition about what collections are and how they hold multiple smaller bits of data as a larger thing.

 ## Compare Collection Data Types to Scalar Data Types